 What We Don't Like

-While CHAMPKEY is not a brand you normally consider when you think about the best golf grips, their Traction-X grip is a great option at an incredible price.
+While CHAMPKEY is not a brand you normally consider when you think about the best golf club grip, their Traction-X grip is a great option at an incredible price.
 Whether you're looking to save money on grips because you have more important things to spend on, or you simply don't see a point in over-spending on them, we think the the Traction-X is the grip that will satisfy all of your needs!

-Best Value Golf Grips: Tacki-mac Itomic IT2 Golf Grips
+Best Value: Tacki-mac Itomic IT2 Golf Grips

 Whether you are looking for a temporary grip option that is going to perform well, or you aren't particular about your grips, the Tacki-mac Itomic IT2 is a really good option for you.
 The Itomic features competitive tack and texture to provide you with a secure connection to the golf club on every shot.